-If you’re like most people... then the answer to that question is yes.
-And if you think about it, it makes sense because we live in a world that tells us making mistakes is a sign of weakness and it’s to be avoided at all costs.
-And yet deep down, we all know... that making mistakes is the one thing we cannot avoid at any cost.
+If you’re like most people, then the answer to that question is yes.
+And when you think about it, it makes sense because we live in a world that tells us making mistakes is a sign of weakness, and it’s to be avoided at all costs.
+And yet deep down, we all know that making mistakes is the one thing we cannot avoid at any cost.

-It’s trying to live up to these unrealistic expectations that causes so many to lead double lives where on the one hand, they have a public life (the one others see) and they do their best to look like they are leading mistake-free lives.
+It’s trying to live up to these unrealistic expectations that causes so many people to lead double lives.
+On one hand, they have a public life… the one others see.
+They do their best to look like they’re leading mistake-free lives.
 And then there’s their real life… the one where they make more mistakes than they care to admit.

 Leading a double life is exhausting.
-Secrets are burdens because they require a place to hide and energy to keep them hidden.
-There’s just no way to relax while living under constant threat of exposure, and there’s no happiness while there’s guilt barking like a vicious dog in the back of your mind.
+Secrets are burdens.
+They require a lot of energy to keep them hidden.
+There’s just no way to relax while living under constant threat of exposure.
+And there’s no happiness while there’s guilt barking like a vicious dog in the back of your mind.

 It’s not the actual making of mistakes that creates most of our suffering.
 (Nope!)

 When we make mistakes, we also have a tendency to judge ourselves harshly in hindsight and embrace higher than necessary levels of shame and guilt over what we did.
-And because those states are so painful, it gives birth to another impulse: the urge to escape painful emotions.
-And it’s our attempt to avoid or escape our own self-recriminations (and embracement around making mistakes) that opens the second door to suffering: the denial of mistakes.
+And because those states are so painful, they give birth to another impulse: the urge to escape painful emotions.
+And it’s our attempt to avoid or escape our own self-recriminations (and embarrassment around making mistakes) that opens the second door to suffering: the denial of mistakes.

-And so, we become creative at minimizing consequences and geniuses at rationalizing and explaining away our poor choices, and experts at covert blame-shifting, and we become aggressive in defending our harmless intentions while disregarding the harmful impact of our actions.
+And so we become creative at minimizing consequences… geniuses at rationalizing and explaining away our poor choices… and downright experts at covert blame-shifting.
+We often become aggressive at defending our harmless intentions while disregarding the harmful impact of our actions.

-Because none of this happens because we are bad people.
-This happens mostly because the price of truly admitting to a mistake, a poor choice, or a bad judgement to ourselves produces such harsh levels of self-loathing — many of us would rather weather life with self-denial than with self-recriminations.
+None of this happens because we are bad people.
+This happens mostly because the price of truly admitting to a mistake, a poor choice, or a bad judgment to ourselves produces such harsh levels of self-loathing — many of us would rather weather life with self-denial than with self-recriminations.

-It’s not that most wayward partners don’t realize they’ve made a mistake (most do), and it’s not that they aren’t willing to acknowledge to others when they make mistakes (many do), the real challenge is that admitting to themselves that their own choices were poor, and then taking responsibility (without blame-shifting) for the consequences of those choices, often leads to such state.
-Many would rather deny having made the choice in the first place... rather than face the unpleasantness.
+It’s not that most wayward partners don’t realize they’ve made a mistake (most do)… and it’s not that they aren’t willing to acknowledge to others when they make mistakes (many do).
+The real challenge is admitting to themselves that their own choices were poor and then taking responsibility (without blame-shifting) for the consequences.
+Many would rather deny having made the choice in the first place rather than face the unpleasantness.

 Once you’ve made a mistake like this… there’s basically only two ways you can go:

-Of those two categories of mistakes, most will assume their indiscretions fall into the first category (lack of forethought), and yet the reality is that almost all extramarital affairs (98%) fall into the second category (errors of judgement).
+Of these two categories of mistakes, most people believe (at first) that their indiscretions fall into the first category (lack of forethought), and yet it’s been my experience that almost ALL extramarital affairs (over 98%) fall into the second category (errors of judgment).

-And if you don’t believe me, then I invite you to take the following self-evaluation quiz.
+And if you don’t agree with me, then I invite you to take the following self-evaluation quiz.
 All you have to do is answer yes or no (in your mind) to the following questions:

-When it comes to honesty, all human beings will attempt to have their cake and eat it too because on the one hand, we want to enjoy the self-esteem boost that comes from being honest (it allows us to look in the mirror and feel good about ourselves), and yet on the other hand, we also want to enjoy the unearned advantages and easy benefits that come with being dishonest.
+When it comes to honesty, all human beings will attempt to have their cake and eat it too.
+I believe that’s because on the one hand, we want to enjoy the “self-esteem boost” that comes from being honest (it allows us to look in the mirror and feel good about ourselves), but on the other hand, we also want to enjoy the unearned advantages and easy benefits that come along with being dishonest.

-The answer is found in one word: Rationalizations.
-You see, rather than just taking a wrong action, we humans find ways to “rationalize” (rational-lies) our actions so that they can appear right.
-And it’s our ability to rationalize our wrong actions so that they appear right that leads to the majority of our “errors of judgement" mistakes.
+The answer is found in one word: rationalizations.
+You see, rather than just take a wrong action, humans find ways to “rationalize” (rational-lies) their actions so they can appear to be right.
+And it’s in our ability to rationalize our wrong actions (so that they appear right) that leads to the majority of our “errors of judgment”… i.e. mistakes.

 None of those questions are random.
-They are in fact a list of the most common rationalizations I’ve seen over the past 15 years from many of my clients trying to rationalize, both to themselves, to their spouse and even to me, as to why their choice to have an affair was in fact a reasonable one (at the time).
+They are in fact a list of the most common rationalizations I’ve heard over the past 15 years from many of my clients trying to rationalize, both to themselves, to their spouse and even to me, as to why their choice to have an affair was in fact a reasonable one.

-“Rational-lies” work like a blindfold—they temporarily suspend the person’s ability to “see” that they are in fact making a serious error in judgement.
+“Rational-lies” work a lot like a blindfold.
+They temporarily suspend a person’s ability to “see” that they are in fact making a serious error in judgment.

-Just like a blindfold only temporarily blocks the light, the “rational-lies” only temporarily block reality.
-Eventually, it dawns that no matter how we try to avoid reality, the fact is: no wrong choice produces right results.
-Read that again: no wrong choice is ever going to produce a right result.
+Just like how a blindfold only “temporarily” blocks the light, the “rational-lies” only temporarily block reality.
+Eventually, it dawns that no matter how much or how hard we try to avoid reality, the facts are the facts.
+No wrong choice produces right results.
+Read that again.
+No wrong choice is ever going to produce a right result.
 Makes sense?
 I hope so.
 Let’s keep going.

 The most important work a wayward partner needs to do in the aftermath of infidelity is this: find and remove any and all “rational-lies” used to justify the dishonesty.

-Also notice I am not asking you to share that information with me or anyone else (you can if it’s safe to do so), but being honest with others is secondary.
-What’s primary is the ability to be honest with yourself—which leads us to another key insight.
+Also notice I am not asking you to share that information with me or anyone also (you can… it’s safe to do so), but being honest with others is secondary.
+What’s primary is the ability to be honest with yourself which leads us to another key insight.

-All deception is self-deception.
-Because before you can spin a web of lies to trap another, you must first deceive yourself.
-You must first lie (or rational-lies) to yourself about why it’s ok to lie to others.
+All deception is self-deception because before you can spin a web of lies to trap another, you must first deceive yourself.
+You must first lie (or rational-lies) to yourself about why it’s okay to lie to others.
 And it’s that first lie that gets you into trouble.
-And so, the first step on the road to wayward recovery begins with your being willing to be honest with yourself.
+And so the first step on the road to wayward recovery begins with you being willing to be honest with yourself.

-Many people have a tendency to overlook this step for the same reason we talked about earlier: because they fear the guilt and self-recriminations that would emerge if they were to be truly honest about what got them into trouble in the first place.
+Many people have a tendency to overlook this step for the same reason we talked about earlier.
+They fear the guilt and self-recriminations that would emerge if they were to be truly honest about what got them into trouble in the first place.